Pandaqi/Pandaqi-Studio/pandaqi-studio/content/finger-food/_index.md

   {{< setting-checkbox id="setting-expansions-fixedFingers" text="Fixed Fingers?" remark="Adds restrictions to which finger you're allowed to use for something." >}}
 {{< /boardgame-settings >}}

 <p class="remark-under-settings"><strong>Not working?</strong> Don't worry!
-At the "Download" link, you can also find PDFs with valid boards for all situations.
-Check the "Premade" folder.</p>
+At the "Download" link, you can also find PDFs I already generated for you.</p>

 {{% /section-centered %}}